ComfyUI-JH/ComfyUI-JH-XMP-Metadata-Nodes/README.md

 <br />

-Apps like Photoshop and Lightroom expose XMP metadata and allow it to be edited.
+Apps like Photoshop and Lightroom expose XMP metadata and allow it to be viewed or edited.

 <br />